How to Get Your Coin Listed on Binance.com

 If your project passes our initial review, a member of our team will be in touch.
 We will only contact you through email.

-We will send you the anti-phishing code you entered on the form in the email.
-If they don't match, you are receiving a phishing email.
-Please be sure to only submit the form following the Listing Application link in the footer of Binance.com and our official announcements, and make sure you are not on a phishing site.
+Please be sure to only submit the form following the Listing Application links provided on this webpage for direct listing on Binance.com and Launchpad/Launchpool application , and make sure you are not on a phishing site.
 Always double-check the domain name to protect yourself.

-You can also verify whether a contact you are speaking with is an official member of Binance here.
+If you receive a communication purporting to be from Binance, as a first step, you can verify whether a contact you are speaking with is an official representative of Binance here.

-- Our review team will ask additional questions.
+- Binance’s listing process is subject to a rigorous and thorough due diligence process.
+Our review team will ask additional questions.
 Contacting you does not guarantee your project will be listed;

 - Binance mandates a strict, one-way NDA at the first point of contact;